HamsaVardhiniS/HamsaVardhiniS/README.md

 ## 🌟 About Me
-▪️Integrated M.Sc.
-Data Science student at PSG College of Technology, bridging mathematics and computer science with strong foundations in mathematics and data science
+- ▪️ **Integrated M.Sc.
+Data Science student at PSG College of Technology**, bridging mathematics and computer science with strong foundations in both domains.
-▪️Passionate about building machine learning, agentic AI, and multi-agent systems for real-life applications.
+- ▪️ **Passionate about building machine learning, agentic AI, and multi-agent systems** for real-life applications.
-▪️Developing skills in Business Intelligence, focusing on data modeling, dashboarding, and analytical workflows to derive actionable insights and contribute to data-driven decision support.
+- ▪️ Developing skills in **Business Intelligence** — data modeling, dashboarding, and analytical workflows — to derive actionable insights and support **data-driven decision making**.
----

 ## 🧠 Tech Stack & Tools
 <p align="center">